dazzo31/GoG2Steam/README.md

 ## Notes

-- Steam must be restarted to see the new shortcuts
+- After writing, you’ll be prompted to launch Steam (interactive mode).
+Otherwise, restart Steam to see new shortcuts
-- Existing non-Steam shortcuts are automatically preserved
+- Existing non‑Steam shortcuts are preserved and merged intelligently — no duplicates
-- Database paths are automatically detected
+- Database and installation paths are auto‑detected in most setups
-- Special characters in paths are handled correctly
+- Special characters in titles/paths are handled correctly
-- Re-running the script will only add new GOG games, not create duplicates
+- Re‑running the script is safe; it will only add new games
 - Launch arguments from GOG Galaxy are preserved in Steam shortcuts

 ## Changelog